OpenCDSS/cdss-app-tstool-doc-user/README.md

 * Images are handled as follows:
 	+ Where narrative content pages are sufficiently separated into folders, image files exist in those folder with names that match the original TSTool Word documentation.
+	This approach has been used for the most part.
 	+ If necessary, place images in a folder with the same name as the content file and include `-images` at the end of the folder name at the same level (for example `x.md` and `x-images/`) or include an `images` folder under the content folder.
-	The previous option has been used for the most part.
-	+ When using images in the documents, consider providing a link to look at the full-sized image, as follows:
+	+ When using images in the documents, consider providing a link to look at the full-sized image, as follows (normal MkDocs approach does not seem to work?):

 ```text
 The following figure illustrates the ***Mixed Station Analysis*** tool.